Hoovy-Team/FNF-Pop-Engine-Legacy/README.md

 ### Version

-Were are build version 0.0.7 update, so this soucre are show this 0.0.7 added and delete
+Were are build version 0.0.7 update, so this source are show this 0.0.7 added and delete

 ### Details